noahbenson/Air.jl/README.md

  "Log initialized."
 ```

-### Plans
+## Plans

 Note that many of the core components for Air already have working
 implementations.
-Several more are currently undergoing testing.
-In particular,
+Others are currently undergoing testing.
+In particular, the
-the existing persistent data structures are fairly well tested and have a
+existing persistent data structures are fairly well tested and have a
 performance comparable to their clojure counterparts.
 Additionally, initial
-tests of the thread-safe transaction system using the `@tx` transaction block
+tests of the thread-safe transaction system using the transaction block macro,
-macro, `Actor`s and `Volatile`s are promising (though more testing is neeeded).
+`Actor`s and `Volatile`s appear to work fine.
+However, as the author is not an
+expert on testing multi-threaded code, some caution is advisable.

 * Completed plans
   * Persistent data structures: